carlmontanari/scrapli/README.md

 ## Handling Prompts

 In some cases you may need to run an "interactive" command on your device.
-The `send_interactive` method can be used to accomplish this.
-This method accepts a list containing the initial input (command) to send, the expected prompt after the initial send, the response to that prompt, and the final expected prompt -- basically telling scrapli when it is done with the interactive command.
-In the example below the expectation is that the current/base prompt
+The `send_interactive` method of the `GenericDriver` or its sub-classes (`NetworkDriver` and "core" drivers) can be used to accomplish this.
+This method accepts a list of "interact_events" -- or basically commands you would like to send, and their expected resulting prompt.
+A third, optional, element is available for each "interaction", this last element is a bool that indicates
-    is the final expected prompt, so we can simply call the `get_prompt` method to snag that directly off the router.
+    weather or not the input that you are sending to the device is "hidden" or obfuscated by the device.
+This is typically used for password prompts where the input that is sent does not show up on the screen (if you as a human are sitting on a terminal typing).

+This method can accept one or N "events" and thus can be used to deal with any number of subsequent prompts.

 ```python
 from scrapli.driver.core import IOSXEDriver